August rain drops tumble onto London pavements.

 Skulking away to cold am I to make her passage more gentle with a cigarette or a few coins

 On I walk, certain that if anyone looks at me they will see

-my humanity dripping from me like the august rain
+my humanity dripping like the august rain